-The ADA Humanitarian Award recognizes dentist members who have distinguished themselves who have given at least 10-years to improving the oral health of underserved populations in the United States and abroad.
+The ADA Humanitarian Award recognizes dentist members who have distinguished themselves by giving at least 10 years to improving the oral health of underserved populations in the United States and abroad.

-The award will include a monetary component of $5,000 given to the dental charity/project of the recipient's choice.
-The ADA will host the honoree and a companion at the ADA Annual Meeting for an award ceremony.
+The award will include a monetary component of $10,000 given to the dental charity/project of the recipient's choice.
+The ADA recognizes the award recipient at the ADA's annual meeting.

-Any individual may nominate any active, life or retired ADA member in good standing by submitting a nomination to the ADA Division of Global Affairs by September 15 of each year for consideration by the ADA Board of Trustees.
+Any individual may nominate any active, life or retired ADA member in good standing by submitting a nomination to ADA International Relations by September 15 of each year for consideration by the ADA Board of Trustees.
 Nominations received after the September 15 deadline will be placed on file along with the required documentation for consideration the following year.
 A nominator is limited to one Humanitarian Award nomination per year.

 The award will be given to a member who exemplifies humanitarian ideals and attributes by:

 - Contributing significantly to alleviating human suffering and improving the quality of life and oral health of individuals both in the U.S. and abroad